forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

     - Examples of when this is thrown is if the library could not connect to the MySQL instance.
 - ```UNAUTHORISED```
     - Type: ```{errType: SuperTokens.ERROR.UNAUTHORISED, err: any}```
-    - This is thrown if the current session was revoked or has expired, or if the provided refresh and anti-csrf token are invalid.
+    - This is thrown if the current session was revoked or has expired, or if the provided refresh or anti-csrf token are invalid.
     - When this is thrown, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
 - ```UNAUTHORISED_AND_TOKEN_THEFT_DETECTED```
     - Type: ```{errType: SuperTokens.ERROR.UNAUTHORISED_AND_TOKEN_THEFT_DETECTED, err: {